openedx/edx-platform/openedx/features/survey_report/README.rst

 Survey Report
 --------------------
-This django app was created for the purpose of aggregated, anonymized data about Open edX courses at scale, so that we can begin to track the growth and trends in Open edX usage over time, namely in the annual Open edX Impact Report.
+This Django app was created for the purpose of gathering aggregated, anonymized data about Open edX courses at scale, so that we can begin to track the growth and trends in Open edX usage over time, namely in the annual Open edX Impact Report.